daronphang/programming-resources/architectures/data-systems/replication/leaderless/challenges.md

 In NetworkTopologyStrategy, for each datacenter, the same steps are performed with a difference when choosing subsequent replicas: subsequent replicas are placed on the next node clockwise on the ring which belongs to a different rack than the location of the previous replica.

-## Dealing with permanent failures with anti-entropy using Merkle trees
+## Handling permanent failures with anti-entropy using Merkle trees

 The distributed nature of data means data in a replica can become inconsistent with other replicas over time.